A HISTORY OF THE BYZANTINE EMPIRE

 Meanwhile as early as 286 the Roman Empire was split into two halves, East and West.
 The two sides were temporarily reunited by Constantine in 324.
 However after 395 the Roman Empire was permanently divided into two halves and increasingly they went their separate ways.

 The city of Rome was captured by a people called the Goths in 410 and the Western Roman Empire ended completely in 476 AD.
 However the Eastern Roman Empire survived for a thousand years afterwards.
-It became the Byzantine Empire.
+We sometimes call it the Byzantine Empire.
+However the term Byzantine Empire was not invented until the 16th century more than a hundred years after it was conquered by the Ottoman Turks.
+The people of the empire called themselves Romans.

 The Eastern Roman Emperor Theodosius (408-450) decided to strengthen the defenses of Constantinople.
 He built a great wall across the peninsula on which Constantinople was built about a mile across the west of the city's walls.
 The was about 15 feet thick and it was strengthened by nearly 160 towers.